Icosapent Ethyl Capsules Prescribing Information

 What are Icosapent Ethyl Capsules?

-It is not known if Icosapent Ethyl Capsules are safe and effective in children.
+It is not known if Icosapent Ethyl Capsules is safe and effective in children.

 Do not take Icosapent Ethyl Capsules if you are allergic to icosapent ethyl or any of the ingredients in Icosapent Ethyl Capsules.
 See the end of this leaflet for a complete list of ingredients in Icosapent Ethyl Capsules.